cloudfoundry/summit-hands-on-labs/na-2020/dev-and-ops-with-kubecf/README.md

 curl --request GET http://redis-example-app.na$seat.kubecf.net/foo
 ```

-The first GET will return key not present.
-After storing a value, it will return bar.
+The first GET will return "key not present".
+After storing a value, it will return "bar".

 To summarize, you have deployed KubeCF, pushed an application, created a redis database instance using minibroker and connected it to your application.